Music (Madonna album): Artwork and release

-The album artwork for Music was taken from an April 10–13, 2000 photoshoot by French fashion photographer Jean Baptiste Mondino at Smashbox Studios in Los Angeles.
+The album artwork for Music was taken from an April 10–13, 2000 photo shoot by French fashion photographer Jean Baptiste Mondino at Smashbox Studios in Los Angeles.
 Madonna and Mondino had collaborated several times previously and Mondino would also go on to direct the music video for Don't Tell Me.
 The original concept of a cowboy-inspired aesthetic for the album was suggested by Mondino, who was commissioned to photograph the artwork.
 Although initially reluctant with the idea, Madonna loved the final result and was inspired to use the style as a basis for the album's design and visuals.
-Styling for the photoshoot was handled by Arianne Phillips, who had taken inspiration from Rodeo Girl, a photography book by Lisa Eisner and had the idea to style vintage Western clothing and cowboy hats with rhinestone-embellished cowboy shirts, jeans and high heels.
-The visuals and typographical style paid homage to the iconography of the American west, relishing Americana culture while simultaneously satirizing it.
+Styling for the photo shoot was handled by Arianne Phillips, who had taken inspiration from Rodeo Girl, a photography book by Lisa Eisner and had the idea to style vintage Western clothing and cowboy hats with rhinestone-embellished cowboy shirts, jeans and high heels.
+The visuals and typographical style paid homage to the iconography of the American West, celebrating Americana culture while simultaneously satirizing it.
 Santiago Fouz-Hernández, author of Madonna's Drowned Worlds: New Approaches to Her Subcultural Transformations, described the visual as "a complete celebration of camp" and an evocation of Judy Garland.
 Madonna's cyber-cowgirl image would eventually become one of her most recognized reinventions.
-The album's packaging and design were done by Kevin Reagan.
+The album's packaging and design were created by Kevin Reagan.